Albillo: History

 The first written mention of Albillo is from the 15th century in Agricultura General by Gabriel Alonso de Herrera in which he says that the wine made from this variety is described as “very clear, with gentle color and taste”.
 He also states that the wine can be kept for quite some time but that it improves in quality if mixed with other varieties such as Cigüente, Moscatel or Hebén.

 Simón de Roxas Clemente y Rubio, in Viticultura, published in the 19th century mentions the sweetness of the must.
 According to Alain Huetz de Lemps, the Albillo variety represented 36% of all vines planted in the Toro region in 1751, and was also found in Tierras de Medina, though not as much as the Verdejo variety.
-He also states that Albillo was to be found in the Rioja Alta, and that it was used for making the traditional txacolí wine in the province of Vizcaya.
+He also states that Albillo was to be found in the Rioja Alta, and that it was once used for making the traditional txacolí wine in the province of Vizcaya, though today that wine is made from the Hondarrabi Zuri grape.